The new MDR and IVDR, consequences for manufacturers

 Perform Post Market Surveillance

 To chart the experiences with your product, you have to do market research: Post Market Surveillance.
-You don’t just record complaints and notifications, you actively request data from the persons using your product.
+You do not just record complaints and notifications, you actively request data from the persons using your product.
 Your reports must meet certain standards.
 You can find these in sections 1 and 2 of chapter VII of the MDR.

 Install a reporting system for incidents